abetwothree/laravel-iconify-api/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/abetwothree/laravel-iconify-api/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/abetwothree/laravel-iconify-api/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/abetwothree/laravel-iconify-api.svg?style=flat-square)](https://packagist.org/packages/abetwothree/laravel-iconify-api)

-This is a Laravel package for the [Iconify](https://iconify.design/index.html) icons [on demand](https://iconify.design/docs/icon-components/) API.
+This is a Laravel package for the [Iconify](https://iconify.design/index.html) icons [on demand API](https://iconify.design/docs/icon-components/).
 It allows you to easily use on demand icons and use your Laravel applicatioin as the Iconify API.

 It works similarly to the [Node Iconify API](https://github.com/iconify/api) and is a spiritual successor to their [PHP implementation](https://github.com/iconify/api.php).

-Great whether you use Livewire, Inertia, or just plain old Blade views to render your Laravel application and want to render icons dynamically.
+On demand icons work great whether you use Livewire, Inertia, or just plain Blade views to render your Laravel application and want to render icons dynamically using a single component.

 ## How To Use

-You can install the package via composer:
+Install the package via composer:

 ```bash
 composer require abetwothree/laravel-iconify-api